-Number of embryo transfers included in the comparisons between IVF clinics (Figure 27).
-Fresh IVF.
-The compilation only applies to those women undergoing cycle 1-3 and who has no children earlier as a result of IVF/ICSI.
-Autologous gametes.
+Number of embryo transfers included in the presentation of individual IVF clinics (Figure 34) Fresh IVF.
+The compilation only applies to those women undergoing cycle 1-3 and who have no children earlier as a result of IVF/ICSI.
+Own gametes.